usgs/earthquake-processing-formats/format-docs/TravelTimeData.md

 seconds.
 * Observability - A number containing the statistical observability of the seismic phase.
-* TeleseismicPhaseGroup - A number containing the teleseismic phase group identifier.
+* TeleseismicPhaseGroup - A String containing the teleseismic phase group identifier.
-* AuxiliaryPhaseGroup - A number containing the auxiliary phase group identifier.
+* AuxiliaryPhaseGroup - A String containing the auxiliary phase group identifier.
 * LocationUseFlag - A boolean flag indicating whether the phase may be used in a location.